How to innovate in finance, future trends & challenges according to Bjorn Cumps

 Bjorn Cumps - "A good way to use gamification is to incentivize desired behavior."

 Here, Bjorn gives the example of a Spanish bank.
 The banking app uses well-known gamification examples like leaderboards and points systems to educate users on financial products and literacy.
 The leaderboard ranks users who watched the most educational videos and rewards them with redeemable points.
-Those at the top could exchange their points for rewards, such as discounts on movie tickets.
 This is a win-win situation for everybody!
+By 2026, these mass-appeal B2C fintech verticals continue to outpace other sectors in adoption because they prioritize this kind of user-centric education.

-This venture is based on the idea and success of Alipay in China, which incentivized users to be more CO2 friendly by giving points to reward sustainable habits like using public transportation, or buying bio-friendly products.
-All in all, experts predict that the program will plant over 600 million trees!
+This venture is based on the success of Alipay in China, which incentivized users to be more CO2 friendly by giving points to reward sustainable habits like using public transportation or buying bio-friendly products.
+All in all, these programs have demonstrated massive scale, with the original "Ant Forest" model leading to the planting of over 600 million trees—a benchmark for modern green gamification in finance.

-To sum up, Bjorn shares his advice for developing a gamification strategy for a financial app that truly works:
+To sum up, Bjorn shares his advice for developing a gamification strategy for a financial app that truly works in 2026:

 “Have a very clear goal, incentivize ideal user behavior, and make the process fun and engaging.
 Gamification should be used to take away the barriers that limit a user from fully engaging.”